Penn State's Accelerated Premedical-Medical Program (B.S./M.D.)

 Besides academics, Penn State’s successful intercollegiate athletics teams compete in the Big Ten Conference, and the University has one of the largest intramural sports programs in the country.
 Also, the Bryce Jordan Center, the Artist Series, and on-campus museums ensure that the University community has an abundance of top entertainment in the form of theatre, dance, music, and art.

-Jefferson Medical College, founded in 1824, has conferred more M.D. degrees than any other medical college in the United States.
+Jefferson Medical College, founded in 1824, now known as the Sidney Kimmel Medical College has conferred more M.D. degrees than any other medical college in the United States.
 The school is one of the most diverse in the country, with students accepted each year from more than 100 different colleges and universities.
 About half of each entering class is female, and student ages range from 18 to mid-30s.
-Jefferson has many famous graduates, including Samuel D. Gross (1805–84), pioneer in surgical research; and John H. Gibbon (1903–73), virologist who isolated interleukin-2 and associated the HIV virus with AIDS.
+The college has many famous graduates, including Samuel D. Gross (1805–84), pioneer in surgical research; and John H. Gibbon (1903–73), virologist who isolated interleukin-2 and associated the HIV virus with AIDS.

 The medical college is situated on a thirteen-acre urban campus in Center City Philadelphia.
 Buildings in the six-square-block area include faculty and administrative offices, research laboratories, lecture rooms, the Scott Memorial Library, residence halls, one outpatient short procedure building, and three hospital buildings.
 The Gibbon Building is an innovative, nine story hospital, housing four 100-bed mini-hospitals, each with its own diagnostic and therapeutic facilities.
 Included in the hospital is the Bodine Center for Radiation Therapy, one of the most modern radiation therapy facilities in the world.
 The Bluemle Life Sciences Building, doubled the space available for research.
 The Dorrance H. Hamilton Building for medical education, opened in October 2007, is eco-friendly.